DeepRolling/react-native-code-push/README.md

 #### [Sign up With App Center](https://appcenter.ms/signup?utm_source=CodePush&utm_medium=Azure) to use CodePush

+# Notice

+This package is modified to fit application store privacy strategy by adjust some code.

+Base on offical react-native-code-push v7.0.5 and published as a tag (v7.0.5-gitpkg) by [gitpkg](github.com/ramasilveyra/gitpkg#readme)

+Only for personal usage~ So, use with caution !!!

 # React Native Module for CodePush

 *Note: This README is only relevant to the latest version of our plugin.
 If you are using an older version, please switch to the relevant tag on [our GitHub repo](https://github.com/microsoft/react-native-code-push) to view the docs for that particular version.*